Putting your portfolio performance into perspective

 Your asset allocation should align with your long-term financial goals and your comfort with risk.
 For example, the greater the return you need to meet your goals, the more you should consider investing in stocks.
 However, risk and return go hand in hand, so the more you invest in stocks, the higher the risk (or chance for higher volatility) you’ll take on.

-chart showing the potential long-term average annual returns for different portfolio objectives based on our current market assumptions.
+This chart shows the potential long-term average annual returns for different portfolio objectives based on our current market assumptions.

 Additionally, when reviewing your historical return, consider the market environment over that